A quadratically enriched count of rational curves: Degree

-\begin{rmk} For a ring containing $1/2$, the metabolic forms are the same as the ideal generated by the hyperbolic form $\langle 1 \rangle + \langle -1 \rangle $.
-Since the ideal in $\GW(\calO)$ generated by the hyperbolic form is the same as the subgroup generated by the hyperbolic form, the two purity results Theorems~\ref{thm:CTS} and \ref{thm:Knebusch} extend in the evident manner to purity statements about $\GW(\calO)$. \end{rmk}
+\begin{proof} Suppose $q$ in $\GW(\calO)$ lies in the kernel of $\GW(\calO)\to \GW(K)$.
+Then $\rank q = 0$.
+By Theorem~\ref{thm:Knebusch}, we also have that $q$ lies in the kernel of $\GW(\calO)\to W(\calO)$.
+Thus $q$ is rank $0$ and $q$ lies in the ideal generated by metabolic forms.
+By \cite[Chapter 1, 6.3]{milnor73}, the metabolic forms in the Grothendieck--Witt ring of a local ring containing $1/2$ are the same as the ideal generated by the hyperbolic form $\langle 1 \rangle + \langle -1 \rangle $.
+By \cite[Theorem 1.3]{RogersSchlichtingGW}, rank $1$ forms generate $\GW(\calO)$ and for any $r$ in $\calO$.
+This uses that $\calO$ is local.
+It follows that the ideal in $\GW(\calO)$ generated by the hyperbolic form is the same as the subgroup generated by the hyperbolic form.
+Thus an element of this ideal of rank $0$ is $0$. \end{proof}